Phase behaviour of coarse-grained fluids: Simulation methods

 We determined the type of the solid structure by annealing the systems, each containing $4N^3$ and $2N^3$ particles (where $N$ is an integer, we used between 12 and 20) and thus promoting formation of BCC and FCC solids correspondingly, and allowing the solid phases to form.
-We subsequently used common neighbour analysis (CNA), as implemented in the Open Visualization Tool OVITO \cite{Stuk09}, to analyse the particle trajectories and determine the preferred type of the cubic cell.
+We subsequently used common neighbour analysis (CNA), as implemented in the Open Visualization Tool OVITO,\cite{Stuk09} to analyse the particle trajectories and determine the preferred type of the cubic cell.
 The ratio of FCC to BCC local structures was more than 20 in all cases, from which we concluded that the equilibrium structure is FCC.

 In order to determine the ground state (zero temperature) energy and structure we calculated the energy of the FCC lattice as a function of the nearest-neighbour distance $r_0$, the results are shown in Fig.~\ref{fig:five}.
-Thermodynamic stability requires the condition that the total configurational energy of a system of $N$ particles is bounded from below \cite{Fish66}, i.e., that $U_N(r^N)\geq -NB$, where $B$ is a fixed number.
-The condition is controlled by the potential parameter $b$, and the values in Table \ref{tab:one} were selected to satisfy it.
+Thermodynamic stability requires the condition that the total configurational energy of a system of $N$ particles is bounded from below\cite{Fish66}, i.e., that $U_N(r^N)\geq -NB$, where $B$ is a fixed number.
+This condition is controlled by the $n$DPD parameter $b_{ij}$, which for a single-component system with this pairwise potential resolves to\cite{Loui00}

+and the values in Table \ref{tab:one} were selected to satisfy it.
+The limiting values of $b$ in the 2DPD ($n = 2$), 3DPD ($n = 3$) and 4DPD ($n = 4$) cases are thus 3, 7 and 14 respectively.

-The oscillations in energy, well resolved for $n=2$ potential (Fig.~\ref{fig:five}, left panel) result from new members of the lattice sum entering the range of potential forces as the system compresses.
-Their presence indicates the possibility of different polymorphic forms in the solid state, which will be investigated in the future.
+The oscillations in energy, well resolved for the $n=2$ potential (Fig.~\ref{fig:five} A), result from new members of the lattice entering the range of attractive potential forces as the system compresses.
+The oscillations indicate an intriguing possibility of different polymorphs in the solid state, something to be looked into in the future.
 The inset shows the energy per particle density dependence in the FCC and BCC lattices, indicating a series of FCC$\leftrightarrow$BCC transitions as the pressure increases.
+Choosing a parameter $b$ below the stability limit will lead to a system collapse akin to gravitational collapse in neutron stars, as seen from the cases of $b=2.98$ for 2DPD (Fig.~\ref{fig:five}A) and $b=14.0$ for 4DPD (Fig.~\ref{fig:five}B); it is also supported by our simulation tests.